-[x] i.
-Supporting state/territory or local efforts to develop high-quality program standards relating to health, mental health, nutrition, physical activity, and physical development (Related Section: 7.9).
+standards relating to health, mental health, nutrition, physical activity, and physical development (Related Section: 7.9).
 Check all that apply.

+☑ i CCDF funds

+☐ ii.
+State general funds

+Other funds.
+Describe:

 No other funds

-Other funds: describe

-[] ii.
-State general funds

-[x] j.
-Other activities determined by the state/territory to improve the quality of child care services and which measurement of outcomes related to improved provider preparedness, child safety, child well-being, or kindergarten entry is possible (Related Section: 7.10).
-Check all that apply
+✓ j.
+Other activities determined by the state/territory to improve the quality of child care services and which measurement of outcomes related to improved provide preparedness, child safety, child well-being, or kindergarten entry is possible (Relate Section: 7.10).
+Check all that apply ☐ i CCDF funds ☑ ii.
+State general funds Other funds.
+Describe:

-[] i.
-CCDF funds
+No other funds